 “The book is required reading for all concerned with policy in this field, academics and all concerned with advising clients about entering or dissolving civil partnerships.
 It may well be that Justices of the Supreme Court will be reaching for their copies when considering judgement in the Steinfeld case.” – Martin Downs (April 2018, Family Law Journal)

 A book series dedicated to the harmonisation and unification of family and succession law in Europe.
 The series includes comparative legal studies and materials as well as studies on the effects of international and European law making within the national legal systems in Europe.
 The books are published in English, French or German under the auspices of the Organising Committee of the Commission on European Family Law (CEFL).

 In many jurisdictions registered partnerships were introduced either as a functional equivalent to marriage for same-sex couples or as an alternative to marriage open to all couples.
-As marriage is opened up to same-sex couples in an increasing number of jurisdictions, this raises the question of what the future of registered partnerships should be.
-Is there a function or indeed a need for another form of formalised adult relationship besides marriage?
+But now that marriage is opened up to same-sex couples in an increasing number of jurisdictions, is there a role and a need for another form of formalised adult relationship besides marriage?

 About the editors:

-Dr Dr Jens M. Scherpe is a University Senior Lecturer at the University of Cambridge and Cheng Yu Tung Visiting Professor at the University of Hong Kong
+Dr Dr Jens M. Scherpe is a Reader at the University of Cambridge and Cheng Yu Tung Visiting Professor at the University of Hong Kong

 Dr Andy Hayward is a Lecturer in Family Law at Durham Law School, Durham University